-When starting to think about the possibility of a likely “SHTF” scenario, with food and fuel shortages, power and utility cuts, and the internet going down, there are some things you can do now, by starting to buy, store, grow and learn.
+When starting to think about the possibility of a likely “SHTF” scenario, with probable food and fuel shortages, power and utility cuts, and the internet and mobile communications going down, there are some things you can do now, by starting to acquire, store, grow and learn.

 Note that in terms of a potential catastrophic scenario, you will need to think about preparing to survive by staying at home or where you are when disaster strikes (a more settled and in some ways, less challenging, scenario), as well as preparing to leave home and survive on the move (a more difficult scenario involving less familiar knowledge and skills).

 ‘Prepping’ or being a ‘Prepper’ is basically preparing and planning ahead to survive a zombie-style apocalypse where there may be widespread disruption or breakdown of goods, services and infrastructure.
 It usually involves stockpiling suitable foods and equipment, as well as learning off-grid survival and bushcraft skills.

 If you’re new to the concept of “prepping”, you may first want to read this article by a UK-based ‘prepper’ covering the basics of what prepping is: https://www.ukpreppersguide.co.uk/what-is-prepping-why-do-people-prep-should-i-be-a-prepper/ [published 19/04/2018, accessed 19/07/2021], or download a copy here [PDF, 4 pages].